Lutwiy/TestCase-Angular/README.md

-## A simple component has been written that unloads data about a random person from the service.
+## A simple component has been written that unloads data about a random person from the service to the two simple tables - Customers and Users.

 The task will have several tasks that need to be solved sequentially.
 In total, all tasks should not take more than 1 hour.
 The case tests the candidate's ability to work in a team, understand documentation, use Internet searches, decompose a problem, and ask the right questions.